-The Consultant shall develop and submit to Project Manager's approval, below listed deliverables which shall be the basis of the payments to the Consultant:
+The Consultant shall develop and submit to Task Force (Project team of UNDP and MoIT) approval, below listed deliverables which shall be the basis of the payments to the Consultant:

 No. Ref.
-Activity Deliverable Target delivery date to UNDP for Approval and Acceptance 1 a.1.
-Provision of Methodology and Outline of the Report Methodology and Outline of the Report Concept Note 30 September 2021 2 a.2.
-Design of the Field Research and Analysis Field research will be conducted in selected pilot regions.
-Field Research Documents 30 October 2021 3 a.3.
-Finalization of the Report through Validation A Validation Workshop will be organised.
-The Report will be finalised based on the Project team's feedback and keystakeholders' comments/reccommendations.
-Workshop Report and Final Report 31 December 2021 TOTAL
+Deliverable Activity Estimated Number of Person/days to be Invested by the IC (Indicative) Planned Due Dates 1 a.1.
+Methodology and Outline of the Report Provision of Methodology and Outline of the Report: Concept Note covering timing of activities, research techniques and analyses methods and the overall context of intended report.
+The note is expected to be around 5 pages.
+5 30 November 2021 2 a.2.
+Field Research and Analysis Report Design of the Field Research and Analysis: Field research will be conducted in selected pilot regions and raw data and information gathered will be delivered along with Field Research Documents.
+The report is expected to be around 10 pages.
+20 31 December 2021 3 a.3.
+Workshop Report and Final Report Finalization of the Report through Validation: Workshop Report and Final Report will be delivered.
+The workshop report will cover results of the Validation Workshop which will be organised with the guidance of the Consultant.
+The Report which will be finalized with the Project team's feedback 5 31 January 2022